movieappgroup17/movieapp/README.md

 ### Backend

 The backend of this project is built with **Node.js** and **Express**.
 It provides REST API endpoints for user authentication, user management, movie management, showtimes, reviews, favourites, and group features.
+Here you can see the documentation for the API calls: [Documentation](https://documenter.getpostman.com/view/48266555/2sB3QMNA3S).
 The backend connects to a **PostgreSQL** database and integrates with **TMDB** and **Finnkino** APIs through the frontend.

 **Main technologies and libraries:**